August 2nd – August 8th, 2018

 John Perona, Portland State University

-John Lueck, University of Iowa
+John Lueck, University of Rochester

 Advances in Genetic Code Expansion have changed the landscape of studies and uses of proteins in vitro and in vivo by enabling incorporation of hundreds of non-canonical amino acids site-specifically into proteins.
 Genetic Code Expansion is inherently a fusion of synthetic biology and chemical biology.
 Success in genetic code expansion requires 1) the addition of all the necessary translational components to an organism that allow it to efficiently produce a protein with new chemical functionality site-specifically encoded and 2) optimization of scientific studies of the chemically modified protein in vivo or in vitro.
 Overall, success with Genetic Code Expansion relies on proficiency in both synthetic biology and chemical biology.